 Universal Studios Hollywood

-- Limited capacity
+- No ride capacity restraints.

 Knott’s Berry Farm